-*[I hope to blog on some of the specific presentations later.
-Check out Ben’s Astounding Essays, or Amanda’s great blog about Sylvia Plath, for places to start.]
+*I hope to blog on some of the specific presentations later.
+Check out Ben’s Astounding Essays, Amanda’s great blog about Sylvia Plath or research paper for sale for places to start.

 In a previous post I responded to failingbetter’s query about my definitions of “digital fluencies” as it related to students.
 I was rereading the first of his/her questions and it occurs to me that the query has another layer I missed at first glance.